As the World Cup draws closer, we’re still at the ‘denial’ stage of England’s inevitable penalty shootout exit.

 You probably haven’t heard of Ezequiel Calvente.
-The Spanish footballer is currently playing with Gabor ‘trackie bottoms’ Kiraly at Hungarian club Haladas, having left his home country a few years back.
+The Spanish footballer was recently spotted playing with Gabor ‘trackie bottoms’ Kiraly at Hungarian club Haladas, having left his home country a few years back.

 He played a handful of games for Spain’s under-19 and under-20 sides and scored just one goal.
 But what a goal.